yagamiash/E-comDB/README.md

 # EcommDB
 EcommDB is an E-commerce Database driven by a Flask(Python) based web application.

-EcommDB allows you to buy products online and make safe payments to the suppliers(also chose from different suppliers).You also have anoption of tracking down your order.(Security functionality is dummy in this project as for now.)
+EcommDB allows you to buy products online and make safe payments to the suppliers(also chose from different suppliers).
+You also have an option of tracking down your order.(Security functionality is dummy in this project as for now.)

-I made this as a part of my DBMS mini-project where we were asked to build an application so as to demonstrate the interacion of a web-application with a relational database and to perform some basic CRUD operations on the database.
+I made this as a part of my DBMS mini-project where we were asked to build an application so as to demonstrate the interaction of a web-application with a relational database and to perform some basic CRUD operations on the database.

 ### The database chosen in this project is postgresql.I have used flask-sqlalchemy(an ORM) on top of it.You would have to make some changes in code if you use a different ORM or database.